-- 2) The right referred to in subsection (1) includes the right: - a.
-To complain about the policies and actions of public authorities with regard to violations of human rights and fundamental freedoms, by petition or other appropriate means, to domestic judicial, administrative or legislative authorities or any other competent authority such as the Commission on Human Rights and the Ombudsman;
+2) The right referred to in subsection (1) includes the right:

-- b.
+- a.
+To complain about the policies and actions of public authorities with regard to violations of human rights and fundamental freedoms, by petition or other appropriate means, to domestic judicial, administrative or legislative authorities or any other competent authority e.g. Commission on Human Rights, the Ombudsman - b.
 To offer and provide professionally qualified legal counsel, paralegal, or other relevant advice and assistance in defending human rights and fundamental freedoms; - c.
-To attend public hearings, proceedings and trials so as to form an opinion on their compliance with national law and human rights and fundamental freedoms; and - d.
-To submit communications and information to authorities and bodies referred to in Section 10.
+To attend public hearings, proceedings and trials so as to form an opinion on their compliance with national law and human rights and fundamental freedoms; and d.
+To submit communications and information of the type referred to in Section 10.